excelifier/excelifier-batch-processer/README.md

 ## Configuration

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory (or duplicate `.env.example`) with the following variables:

 ```plaintext
 DIR_IN=./data_in